Santi871/SlackDelete/README.md

 3. Optionally, use `/sdwhitelist [user]` and `/sdunwhitelist [user]` to manage whitelisted users.
 Use `/sdwhitelisted` to view whitelisted users.

+Note: Only team admins may add or remove whitelisted users.

-Note: Whitelisted users are per team, affecting all channels in which SlackDelete is active.
+Note2: Whitelisted users are per team, affecting all channels in which SlackDelete is active.

 To remove SlackDelete from a channel, use `/remove @slackdelete` while on the channel you want to kick it from.